artem-sidorenko/chef-rkt/README.md

 ### rkt_net

-Create a network for rkt.

-This LWRP creates a network, which can be used by rkt pods.
+This resource creates a network, which can be used by rkt pods.

 See [rkt networking documentation] for more information and details.